-Robert Sahyan is a senior associate in the Finance & Insolvency Practice Group in the firm's San Francisco office.
+Robert Sahyan is a partner in the Finance & Insolvency Practice Group in the firm's San Francisco office.

 Areas of Practice

 Commercial and Asset-Based Financing

 - $25 million revolving credit facility to a producer of alcoholic beverages, secured by account receivables, equipment, inventory and intellectual property.

 - $12 million revolving loan secured by personal property, including inventory and intellectual property, of affiliated companies in the home goods space.

 - Refinancing of credit facility secured by artwork.